History of Gable Steveson in Timeline

 On August 21, 2021, Gable Steveson made a brief appearance at WWE's SummerSlam event.

-September 2021: Return to College Wrestling under NIL Deal
+September 2021: Return to College Wrestling with NIL Deal

-In September 2021, it was announced that Gable Steveson would return to college wrestling under an NIL (Name, Image, Likeness) deal, despite signing with WWE.
+In September 2021, it was announced that Gable Steveson would return to college wrestling under a Name, Image and Likeness (NIL) deal, despite signing with WWE.

-On October 22, 2021, Gable Steveson was drafted to the Raw brand as part of the 2021 WWE Draft, a storyline process where wrestlers are assigned to appear exclusively on a specific show.
+On October 22, 2021, Gable Steveson was drafted to the Raw brand as part of the 2021 WWE Draft.

 2021: Postponement of Summer Olympics

-In April 2020, the Summer Olympics were postponed to 2021 due to the COVID-19 pandemic.
+In early April 2020, the 2020 Summer Olympics was postponed to 2021 due to the COVID-19 pandemic, along with the US Olympic Team Trials.

 Prior to the Tokyo Olympics in 2021, Gable Steveson signed a Name, Image and Likeness (NIL) marketing deal with MMA manager Dave Martin.